Are You Empowered By A Name?

-It’s a bit like finding the name of that new medication: Tribowelblocka, YuAxenalot, or, Defbrefrefresh…
+It’s a bit like finding the name of that new medication: Tribowelblocka, Maxxipong or, Bedbrefrefresch…

-“Take two Ricargbooks before meals, until done”, or “Have you found the Peoguest helpful?
-Just make sure to keep up the fluids.”
+“Have you found the Peoguest helpful?
+Just make sure to keep up the fluids, won’t you?"

 Of course, drug companies use computer programs to come up with snazzy new names.
-So, in this brave new world of oddly contrived titles, perhaps DrBGuestbook could issue the prescriptions?
+So, in this brave new world of contrived titles, maybe DrBGuestbook is the place to go to sign in for online prescriptions?